 2. Low composite conservation storage.
 Low composite conservation storage occurs when the APC projects' composite conservation storage is less than or equal to the storage available within the drought contingency curves for the APC reservoirs.
 Composite conservation storage is the sum of the amounts of storage available at the current elevation for each reservoir down to the drought contingency curve at each APC major storage project.
 The reservoirs considered for the trigger are R.L.
 Harris Lake, H. Neely Henry Lake, Logan Martin Lake, Lake Martin, and Weiss Lake.
 Figure 12 plots the APC composite zones.
 Figure 13 plots the APC low composite conservation storage trigger.
-If the actual active composite conservation storage is less than or equal to the active composite drought zone storage, the low composite conservation storage indicator is triggered.
-That computation is performed on the first and third Tuesday of each month, and is considered along with the low state line flow trigger and basin inflow trigger.
+If the actual active composite conservation storage indicator is triggered.
+That computation is performed on the first and third Tuesday of each month and is considered along with the low state line flow trigger and basin inflow trigger.